 Some new writers think they should format their article exactly like it would appear in a magazine…two columns, rather small font, pictures imbedded.
 Don't.
 The editor wouldn't have his or her job if they weren't able to mentally picture how the article would appear in print.
 The standard manuscript format makes it easy to read and to make notes in the margins, if needed.

 Should you do an outline of the article, first?
 It's not vital, but they can be very useful in preventing your article from wandering off the main topic.
 If a particular aspect of the project seems to be taking a disproportionate portion of the outline, maybe it's time to consider splitting it off as a separate article.

 I outlined all my articles when I started writing, then cut back on the outlining as I gained experience.
-But twenty years after my first sale, I still outline some articles.
+But even today, I still outline some articles.

 While how-to article lend themselves naturally to a linear layout, you don't have to be wedded to it.
 For instance, you could write an aircraft painting article backwards…start with the final coat, then verbally strip off every layer until you end with the bare airplane prior to surface preparation.

 The big thing to worry about is the danger of making the article look "gimmicky."
 I might take the risk when an editor I've worked with before…but I'd play it safe, with a new guy.

 The lead has other functions.
 It informs the reader, in more detail, what topics will be covered.
 It sets the "tone" of the article…serious, bantering, or outright humorous.

 For a new writer, the lead has a few more major functions.
 It's the editor's introduction to your ability to write.
 Start your article with misspelled words or bad grammar, and the editor may not even bother reading the rest of the piece.
 Add an erroneous apostrophe in the body of the article or misspell "RV" in the closing if you must, but make sure the technical aspects of the lead paragraphs are perfect.